yfsjdpx/freenas/docs/userguide/truenas_system.rst

 information, moving these to the system dataset will prevent :file:`/var/` on the device holding the operating system from filling up as :file:`/var/` has limited space.

 Use the drop-down menu to select the ZFS volume (pool) to contain the system dataset.

+.. note:: it is recommended to store the system dataset on the :file:`freenas-boot` pool.
+For this reason, a yellow system alert will be generated when the system dataset is configured to use another pool.

 To store the system log on the system dataset, check the "Syslog" box.